MarkFijn0902/Energy-Hub/README.md

-# Enexis-Energy-Hub
+# Energy-Hub - Smart-Meter proof of concept

 Proof-of-concept ELT pipeline for processing smart-meter data using Python, AWS and Snowflake.

 ## Goal

-The goal of this project is to learn about ELT / ETL pipelines and how a cloud-based data warehouse can ingest data from an external source, validate and transform it to expose usefull data for business operations.
+The goal of this project is to learn about ELT / ETL pipelines and how a cloud-based data warehouse can ingest data from an external source, validate and transform it to expose useful data for business operations.
-For this project, I choose to work with views in my staging and business layer, as they will automatically change when new data is added by SnowPipe.
-Learning and investigating how Matillion works seemed overpowered for my demonstration purposes.
+For this project, I chose to work with views in my staging and business layer, as they will automatically change when new data is added by SnowPipe.
+Learning and investigating how Matillion works seemed overkill for my demonstration purposes.

 ## Architecture